Magicrafter13/NetDot/draft-spec.md

 - - -

 ## Requests
 Details on the request commands, and how they should be treated.
+For clients this is used for requesting information as well as joining the game.
+For servers this is used to request information and deny requests.

 ### request-info
 When this is received (by a server or client), you need to send your protocol [version](#info-version) number first.
 Then the [features](#info-features) you support should be sent.
-And for servers, before allowing a client to join the network, the server should communicate which features are enabled/disabled, see [Feature](#feature) for more details.
+And for servers, before allowing a client to join the network, the server should communicate which features are supported and with are enabled/disabled, see [Feature](#feature) for more details.

+`request-info`

+### request-motd
+The client wishes to see the server's motd.
+Likely only used by master server browsers.

+`request-motd`

+### request-join
+Upon receiving this command, the server must decide whether or not to allow the client to join the network.
+If it decides not to, it must send [request-deny](#request-deny).

+`request-join`

+### request-deny
+The server has rejected your request to join the network.
+It may optionally provide a reason.

+`request-deny [reason: String]`

 - - -

 ## Info
 Details on info commands, and how to send them.
+Used for all things information sharing.
+Version numbers, server capacity, motd, etc. Any type of query regarding a server (or client) even if you aren't trying to connect to it to play.

 ### info-version
 This command is used to tell the other party what version of the protocol you support.

 `info-version <major: Int> <minor: Int>`

+### info-motd
+Informs a connected client of this server's [MotD](https://en.wikipedia.org/wiki/Motd_(Unix)).
+Most useful for a master server browser to display, unlikely to be used by regular game clients.

+`info-motd <motd: String>`

 ### info-features
 This command is used to tell the other party what features are supported (not which ones are enabled/disabled, but all that are supported).

+`info-features <feat1: String> <feat2: String> ...`

 - - -